 I have received numerous awards for excellence in nuclear medicine, including the Hevesy Award from both the Society of Nuclear Medicine and Molecular Imaging (SNM) and the European Society of Nuclear Medicine; the Shaw prizes and the Wagner Lecture Award from SNM; the Pendergrass Award and the Radiologic Researcher of the Year Award from the Radiological Society of North America; and the Cassen Prize.
 I have also received the Wiley Medal from the FDA for distinguished service, in recognition of co-developing with FDA colleagues the concept of Radioactive Drug Research Committee, which is an active regulation used throughout the United States.
 I have also published more than 500 peer-reviewed publications in prestigious journals.

-Clinical Trials Co-Investigated by Steven M. Larson
+- Clinical Trials Co-Investigated by Dr. Larson

 - [18F]-Deoxy-D-Glucose (FDG) and [18F] Dihydro-Testosterone PET Imaging in Patients with Progressive Prostate Cancer